Polar Bear Photo Tour

 - - Local Inupiaq guide and boat captain.

 * * * * * * *

 Arctic Alaska is home to many creatures we all love to see and to photograph, but perhaps no other animal quite encapsulates the region like the great Polar bear; Ursus maritimus; Nanuq (or Nanook).
-We'll spend 6 nights in a small native island community, at the very northern edges of the Arctic National Wildlife Refuge, with 6 full days focusing on photographing the magnificent polar bears that gather here late in the fall.
+We'll spend 6 nights in a small native island community, at the very northern edges of the Arctic National Wildlife Refuge, with 5 full days and another half day focusing on photographing the magnificent polar bears that gather here late in the fall.

 To do that we'll spend all week on the island, looking for optimal conditions.
 Good light, no wind, and active and energetic polar bears!
 Watch the video below to see a small sample of the kind of opportunities available:

 For more information and details on the tour, read over the notes below.
 This will give you more of an idea about the tour, itinerary, what you need and do not need, and whether or not this tour is the one you're looking for.